 The most effective way to teach foreign languages

 Our offer lets students teach their peers abroad their native language once a week, and be taught a foreign language by their peers during the second weekly exchange.
 That means the student is not staying in the target language for 40 minutes a week, which is in direct conflict with the rule of staying in the target language 90% of the class time.
 According to our data, students who study just twice a week via direct one-on-one interaction without any supplemental group classes are improving 1 proficiency level ON AVERAGE every 25 lessons.

 It's up to you to decide what is more effective.
-Is it 30 minutes a week broken down into 5 days of active speaking a week or 40 CONTINUOUS minutes of one-on-one with their peers every week.
+Is it 30 minutes a week broken down into 5 days of active speaking, or 40 CONTINUOUS minutes of one-on-one interaction in a foreign language with their peers every week.
 You will still have the remaining 3 days to do you normal class activities.
-We believe that 40 minutes CONTINUOUSLY helps immerse your brain in a target language MORE vs doing it for 6 minutes A DAY 5 times a week.
-As mentioned by #Bill_Gates in the above video, if you are reading a book for less than an hour, it's harder to focus on what happens in the book.
+We believe that 40 CONTINUOUS minutes helps immerse your brain in a target language MORE than doing so for 6 minutes per DAY 5 times a week.
+As mentioned by #Bill_Gates, if you are reading a book for less than an hour, it's harder to focus on what happens in the book.

 You can read here a much more detailed description of how foreign language teachers apply the OCTB language exchange program to their classroom.
 The first month comes at NO cost, so you have nothing to loose.

 Join the teachers who have already incorporated the OCTB language exchange program in their foreign language classes!